 The McGee Fertility Center, part of the world-famous Hagyard Equine Medical Institute in Lexington, KY, offers in-depth diagnostics for mares and stallions, as well as assisted reproductive services, and is a qualified Select Breeders Services Affiliate lab.
-As part of the Center's expert [no-glossary]team of veterinarians, theriogenologist Kristina Lu, VMD, Dipl.
+As part of the Center's expert team of veterinarians, theriogenologist Kristina Lu, VMD, Dipl.
 ACT, specializes in equine reproduction and utilizes AI techniques on a daily basis.
 Dr. Lu noted that while the live cover of a mare by a stallion is still the most natural process, AI offers a plethora of advantages for breeders:

 Advantages of AI in horses